Harvesting the surplus fruit growing throughout Boulder to protect black bears and other sensitive wildlife.

 The bottom line is: urban areas are dangerous places for black bears.
 Bears that spend more time in human-populated regions risk being euthanized, hit by cars, or being poisoned from eating trash.
 There's also a public safety concern with having black bears wandering through our neighborhoods. |

 Are you experiencing recent and/or ongoing bear activity in or near your fruit trees?
-Contact us ASAP so we can get that fruit removed to discourage bears from visiting your property!
+Register your site and/or request a harvest with CFR so we can get that fruit removed to discourage bears from visiting your property!

 What to do if you have a bear on your property